United States occupation of Haiti: American financial interests

-After American officials travelled to Haiti to propose the "Farnham Plan", Haitian legislators denounced their minister of foreign affairs, saying he was "endeavoring to sell the country to the United States" according to a telegram of the US State Department.
-Due to Haitian opposition to the plan, the BNRH withheld funds from the Haitian government and funded rebels to destabilize the Haitian government in order to justify American intervention, generating 12% gains in interest by holding on to the funds.
-On January 27, 1914, Haitian President Michel Oreste was deposed in a coup.
-Two generals, Charles and Oreste Zamor, seized control.
-In response, the USS Montana sent a marine detachment on January 29 into Port-au Prince to protect American interests.
+After U.S. officials travelled to Haiti to propose the "Farnham Plan," Haitian legislators denounced their minister of foreign affairs, saying he was "endeavoring to sell the country to the United States" according to a State Department telegram.
+Due to Haitian opposition to the plan, the BNRH withheld funds from the government and funded rebels to destabilize the country in order to justify U.S. intervention, generating 12% gains in interest by holding onto the funds.
+On January 27, 1914, President Oreste was deposed in a coup and two generals, Charles and Oreste Zamor, seized control.
+In response, the USS Montana sent a Marine detachment to Port-au-Prince on January 29 to protect U.S. interests.
 On February 5, 1914, military forces from the French cruiser Conde and British HMS Lancaster also landed troops.
 These units agreed to leave the city and boarded their ships on February 9, 1914.

-BNRH's Allen telegrammed the State Department on April 8, 1914, requesting that the U.S. Navy sail to Port-au-Prince to deter possible rebellions.
-In the summer of 1914, the BNRH began to threaten the Haitian government that it would no longer provide payments.
-Simultaneously, Secretary Bryan telegrammed the United States consul in Cap-Haïtien, writing that the State Department agreed with invading Haiti, telling the consul that the United States "earnestly desires successfully carrying out of Farnham's plan".
+Allen telegrammed the State Department on April 8, 1914, requesting that the United States Navy sail to Port-au-Prince to deter possible rebellions.
+That summer, the BNRH began to threaten withholding payments to the Haitian government.
+Simultaneously, Bryan telegrammed the United States consul in Cap-Haïtien, writing that that the U.S. "earnestly desires successfully carrying out of Farnham's plan."

-American bankers raised fears that Haiti would default on debt payments despite consistent compliance by Haiti with loan conditions, calling for the seizure of Haiti's national bank.
-National City Bank officials – acting on behalf of Farnham – demanded the State Department to provide military support to acquire Haiti's national reserves, with the bank arguing that Haiti had become too unstable to safeguard the assets.
-Urged by the National City Bank and the BNRH, with the latter of the two already under direction of American business interests, eight United States Marines walked into the national bank and took custody of Haiti's gold reserve of about US$500,000 – about the – on December 17, 1914.
-The Marines packed the gold into wooden boxes, loaded them into a wagon, and transported the gold under protection of un-uniformed clandestine soldiers lining the route to the USS Machias, which transferred its load to the National City Bank's New York City vault on 55 Wall Street.
-The confiscation of the gold provided the United States with a large amount of control over the Haitian government, though American businesses demanded further intervention.
-National City Bank would go on to acquire some of its largest gains in the 1920s due to debt payments from Haiti, according to later filings to the Senate Finance Committee, with debt payments to the bank comprising 25% of Haiti's revenue.
+American bankers raised fears that Haiti would default on debt payments despite its consistent compliance with loan conditions, calling for the seizure of Haiti's national bank.
+National City Bank officials – acting on behalf of Farnham – demanded the State Department provide military support to acquire Haiti's national reserves, with the bank arguing that Haiti had become too unstable to safeguard the assets.
+Urged by the National City Bank and the BNRH, with the latter of the two already under direction of American business interests, eight Marines walked into Haiti's national bank and took custody of the country's gold reserves of about US$500,000 – about the – on December 17, 1914.
+The Marines packed the gold into wooden boxes, loaded them into a wagon and transported the gold under the protection of plainclothes soldiers lining the route to the USS Machias, which transferred its load to the National City Bank's New York vault on 55 Wall Street.
+This provided the U.S. with a large amount of leverage over the Haitian government, though American businesses demanded further intervention.
+The National City Bank would go on to acquire some of its largest gains in the 1920s due to debt payments from Haiti, according to later filings to the Senate Finance Committee, with debt payments to the bank comprising 25% of Haiti's revenue.